-How to build analytics platforms - Part 4: Database scalability and business models
+How to build data science platforms - Part 4: Database scalability and business models

 Reading time: approx. 2min.

-What does a modern analytics platform need to offer companies real added value?
+What does a modern data science platform need to offer companies real added value?

 New business models are emerging instead of result islands

 Data projects often aim at a result – they are developed for a specific purpose and answer the corresponding questions comprehensively.
 By their very nature, however, these are often result or project islands.
 There is no real exchange within the company.

 However, the findings from the analysis projects can also be used to create new business areas.
 The best example of this is the development of new sales potential from a predictive maintenance approach.
 Instead of minimizing downtimes in their own production and manufacturing, companies can use it to expand their range of services.
 Alternately to pure sales and maintenance, machine builders can provide proactive support and pure machine availability.

 Data science platforms such as YUNA automatically detect machine downtimes or underutilized capacities.
 The identified, unused resources can be offered as services to other companies by the owners of the machine parks and thus generate new revenues.
 Even more important: The sustainability of the companies is also promoted in this way.